IU report guides state Board of Education, Department of Education on teacher evaluation reform

 Previous studies by INTASS found that Indiana school administrators were generally positive about teacher evaluation requirements but had reservations about how they were implemented.

-About INTASS, the Center on Education and Lifelong Learning and the Indiana Institute
+About INTASS and the Center on Education and Lifelong Learning

-INTASS is housed at the Center on Education and Lifelong Learning, a division of the Indiana Institute, which is a research center that works to increase community capacity through academic instruction, research, dissemination and training, and technical assistance.
+INTASS, funded by the Indiana State Board of Education and the Joyce Foundation, is housed at the Center on Education and Lifelong Learning, one of six centers at the Indiana Institute on Disability and Community, a research institute that works to increase community capacity through academic instruction, research, dissemination and training, and technical assistance.

 About the Office of the Vice Provost for Research